CoLAMZP/TLT-Yanyuwa/README.md

 The second part is the `neo4j_script.ipynb` file.
 This file is mainly used to construct the document-level knowledge graph for the overall **Yanyuwa** corpus.
 Compared with the first part, which focuses more on node construction from individual articles or local text samples, this file is designed to organize and connect information at a higher level across the full set of documents, thereby forming a broader knowledge graph structure for the project.

-`YanyuwaProjectExperimentCodes.zip` contains the code for the **Part-of-Speech Tagging** and **Named Entity Recognition** tasks.
+`YanyuwaProjectExperimentCodes` foldfer contains the code for the **Part-of-Speech Tagging** and **Named Entity Recognition** tasks.
 It includes the overall training pipeline, experimental results, and the relevant environment settings and dependencies required for reproducing the experiments.